Data pipeline for the Trending YouTube Video dataset from kaggle

 Problems with the dataset

-• The file provided is csv, hence there is no defined schema.
+, hence there is no defined schema.
 This makes it difficult to extract any information using built-in functions specific to certain datatypes right-away.
 There are columns which consist of date and time.
-They can be easily analyzed if the schema is corrected/defined.
+They can be easily analyzed if the schema is corrected/defined. - There are rows that stretch multiple lines.
+They maybe interpreted as separate rows by spark if not corrected and can lead to incorrect row/column values.

-• There are rows of data present for video which have been removed by YouTube or have some kind of error.
+file is that they are slow to parse with Spark.
+They are not able to take advantage of Spark’s predicate pushdown, which help with performance improvements. - There are rows of data present for video which have been removed by YouTube or have some kind of error.
 Such data can influence insights and can result to false positives.

 The Solution